kethan1/ace-code-day-website/content/about.md

 <h2>DinoHacks</h2>

-This year, ACE Coding will also be hosting a hackathon separate from ACE Code Day from **May 12th** to **May 14th, 2023**.
-By competing in DinoHacks, you can strengthen your existing skills, bond with peers, and potentially win a grand prize of **$100** along with other prizes!
-To sign up for the event and learn more, visit [the DinoHacks Devpost](https://dino-hacks.devpost.com).
+This year, ACE Coding will also be hosting a hackathon separate from ACE Code Day from Friday **May 17th** to Saturday **May 18th, 2024**, during the ACE Code Day event.
+By competing in DinoHacks, you can strengthen your existing skills, bond with peers, and potentially win prizes!
+We will be posting information on how to sign up soon.

 </ImageFrame>